SOUTHEAST BRAZIL TOUR: DETAILED ITINERARY

-Next we focus on another main target, the little-known Marsh (or Parana) Antwren, which was only described in 1995, and which leads a quiet and secretive life in Typha marshes.
+Next, we focus on another main target, the little-known Marsh (or Parana) Antwren, which was only described in 1995, and which leads a quiet and secretive life in Typha marshes.
 These marshes are seriously threatened by real estate speculation along the coast, which has much reduced its already scarce habitat.

 RIO GRANDE DO SUL EXTENSION

-Rio Grande do Sul: Day 2 After some early morning birding around Santana da Boa Vista, where there will be another opportunity to see the parrot should it be necessary, we will transfer to São Francisco de Paula, situated on the top of the southern part of the Serra do Mar range, for a two nights stay.
-The vast plateau here is mainly covered by undulating grasslands interspersed with Araucaria woods.
-Our hotel is beautifully situated in a tract of Araucaria (Paraná Pine) and during the afternoon we will explore similar habitat in the surrounding area, specifically in the São Francisco de Paula National Forest.
+Rio Grande do Sul: Days 3 The extensive plateau country in this area is mainly covered by undulating grasslands interspersed with Araucaria woods.
+Our hotel is beautifully situated in a tract of Araucaria (Paraná Pine) and, during our stay, we will explore similar habitat in the surrounding area, specifically in the São Francisco de Paula National Forest.

 First, we take the dirt road to the Aparados da Serra National Park which contains the impressive Itaimbezinho Canyon.
-This park is mainly covered by Araucaria woodland and we shall be stopping along the way in search of the recently described Planalto Tapaculo.
+This park is mainly covered by Araucaria woodland and we shall be stopping along the way in search of the recently-described Planalto Tapaculo.
 The trail in the park leads to a superb viewpoint by the canyon’s cliff.
-During this lovely walk we have second chances for such target species as Vinaceous Parrot, Mottled Piculet and Striolated Tit-Spinetail.
+During this lovely walk, we have second chances for such target species as Vinaceous-breasted Amazon, Mottled Piculet and Striolated Tit-Spinetail.

 Later we shall visit the Serra Geral National Park, a beautiful grassland area with some narrow strips of Araucaria woodland.
 We will have the opportunity to look once more for grassland highlight species mentioned for the previous day.
 If we are really lucky we will find the rare Ochre-breasted Pipit here, and we will also be looking for the uncommon Glaucous-blue Grosbeak.
 The Pampas Fox is an attractive mammal that is often seen around here.

-The marshes and lakes around the little town of Mostardas will provide us with a great number of new species for our list, such as dozens of Southern Screamers, Greater Rhea, Wood and Maguari Storks, Bare-faced, White-faced and with luck the uncommon Plumbeous Ibis, White-faced and Fulvous Whistling Ducks, possibly the rare Ringed Teal and the ultra-secretive Pinnated Bittern, the impressive Giant Wood-Rail, Rufous-sided, Red-and-white and Ash-throated Crakes, Spot-flanked Gallinule, the imposing Long-winged Harrier and also passerines such as the amazing Chotoy Spinetail, Wren-like Rushbird, Curve-billed Reedhaunter, the lovely Spectacled Tyrant and White Monjita, the impressive Many-colored Rush-Tyrant, Correndera Pipit and with luck Glaucous-blue Grosbeak.
+The marshes and lakes around the little town of Mostardas will provide us with a great number of new species for our list, such as dozens of Southern Screamers, Greater Rhea, Wood and Maguari Storks, Bare-faced, White-faced and with luck the uncommon Plumbeous Ibis, White-faced and Fulvous Whistling Ducks, possibly the rare Ringed Teal and the ultra-secretive Pinnated Bittern, the impressive Giant Wood Rail, Rufous-sided, Red-and-white and Ash-throated Crakes, Spot-flanked Gallinule, the imposing Long-winged Harrier and also passerines such as the amazing Chotoy Spinetail, Wren-like Rushbird, Curve-billed Reedhaunter, the smart Spectacled Tyrant and White Monjita, the impressive Many-colored Rush Tyrant, Correndera Pipit and with luck Glaucous-blue Grosbeak.

 Before reaching this fantastic national park we plan to stop along the way near the town of Tramandaí where the reedbeds are home to the tiny and skulking Crested Doradito.
 Getting to the site depends on the dirt road conditions, which are influenced by the amount of recent rainfall.